bow4290/bow4290.github.io/training/chapter_1/7_git_github.md

-# 4290 Programming Training Ch1.7 - Git & GitHub
+# 4290 Programming Training Ch 1.7 - Git & GitHub
 ## Basics of Git & GitHub
 Since a full 2-part article has been made on the basics of using Git on this website, I recommend following [that article here](/guides/git_part_1.md).